 sweetened cocoa powder

-bowl of dry mixture and mix until it all comes together.
-Fold in the
+to the bowl of dry mixture and mix until it all comes together.
+Fold in the chocolate nuggets.

 Don’t add the Marshmallow Fluff topping until you are ready to serve, as it will start to melt.